-I am so thrilled to be finally sharing the news with everyone.
+I am so thrilled to be finally sharing the news about baby number 4 with everyone.

 My bump is growing at an alarmingly fast rate, thank you third pregnancy/pregnancy after twins.

-I am now 12 weeks, with a due date of April 18th.
+I am now 12 weeks pregnant, with a due date of April 18th.
 I am beyond excited to start this journey as a family of S I X!